pallets/click/docs/prompts.md

     invoke(hello, args=["--name"], input="Prompt")
 ```

-If `required=True`, then the option will still prompt if it is not given, but it will also prompt if only the flag is
+If `required=True`, the option still prompts when omitted, and it also prompts when only the flag is provided.
-given.

 ## Confirmation Prompts